 Are you looking for an opportunity to expand your professional network, enhance your leadership skills, learn about state and federal TRIO initiatives, and develop tools for professional engagement?
 Inspiring present and future leaders is essential for developing our TRIO community and the National College Opportunity Programs Leadership Summit embodies this necessity.
 This cornerstone event occurs each year prior to COE's Annual Policy Seminar and gathers State/Regional leadership, Emerging Leaders, Alumni and Experienced Professionals to develop leadership skills and form quality professional connections.
-This conference is free of charge.
-Mark your calendars!
-The Leadership Summit will be Sunday, March 19th, 2017.
-Attendees may register simultaneously with the Policy Seminar.
+Check back soon for more information about the next Leadership Summit.

 The Communities of Practice State Leadership page is a central location for all state/chapter association Presidents, President-Elects, and other future or experienced leaders to network with each other, share resources and best practices, and promote the distribution of timely information from the state and regional associations.
 Click here and join the conversation in the State Leadership Community of Practice today!

-Regional Presidents should submit approved Requests for Proposals to Krysti Specht (email@example.com).
-A copy of the application is available here (.pdf).
-Please ensure that the grant is entirely filled out before submitting.
+Regional Presidents should submit approved Requests for Proposals to State Initiatives Director, Jen Rudolph, at (firstname.lastname@example.org).
+Please ensure that the grant application form and checklist are entirely filled out before submitting.

 To assist applicants in writing competitive applications the State Leadership Committee’s scoring rubric is available here.
 In addition, past awardee applications may be found in the State Leadership Community of Practice.
 Please contact Jen Rudolph at (email@example.com) if you have any problems accessing the State Leadership Community.